mrkkrp/modalka/README.md

 ### Change cursor shape for visual feedback

-`modalka-mode` comes with a lighter, currently it's in from of an up arrow “↑”.
+`modalka-mode` comes with a lighter, currently it's in from of up arrow “↑”.
 I don't recommend disabling it because you need some visual feedback to know if you are in `modalka-mode` or not.